DalondaIkhimokpa/Zandsgroup-Service-Site-Testing/02-corpsolutions.zandsgroup.com/test-cases/test-cases-002.md

 ### 🧪 Preconditions

 - Contact form plugin is installed and visible
 - Email delivery (SMTP or other) is configured
+- Contact form email now delivering properly
+- Header and nav bar rendering on all mobile screen sizes
+- Booking contact form sending message

 ---